refinedev/refine/documentation/docs/tutorial/2-understanding-refine-props/1-data-provider.md

 }
 ```

-The data provider methods are used to perform data operations from consumer components.
-Consumer components are able to access and invoke these methods via data hooks.
+The data provider methods are used to perform data retrieval and mutation operations from consumer components.
+Consumer components are able to access and invoke these methods via a myriad of data hooks **refine** and its supplementary packages provide.

 Normally, for a custom backend API of our own, we should define the methods of the `dataProvider` object from scratch.
 For this app though, we don't need to worry about defining a data provider ourselves because we are using `Simple Rest API` data provider shipped by the `@refinedev/simple-rest` supplementary package.